muuankarski/demokratizatsiya/input.md

  - Cerami, Alfio: Socio-Economic Transformations in Post-Communist Countries: Central and Eastern Europe and Russia Compared.
 Romanian Journal of Political Science, Vol. 9 No. 1, 2009 (http:///www.sar.org.ro/polsci/), (2009a)
 - Cerami, Alfio: Welfare State Developments in the Russian Federation: Oil-Led Social Policy and ‘The Russian Miracle’.
 Social Policy & Administration, Vol.43 no. 2, 105–120, (2009b)
 Chernova 2010
 - Clarke, Simon: The contradictions of ‘state socialism’.
-In Simon Clarke et al.: What about the Workers.
+In Simon Clarke et al.: What about the Workers.
 Workers and the Transition to Capitalism in Russia.
 Edgar Elgar 1993.
 - Clarke, Simon: Post-socialist trade unions: China and Russia.
 Industrial Relations Journal, Vol. 36, 2005/1, 2–18.
 - Collier, Stephen J (2011): Post-Soviet Social: Neoliberalism, Social Modernity, Biopolitics.
 Princeton: Princeton University Press.
 - Cook, Linda J.: Postcommunist Welfare states: Reform Politics in Russia and Eastern Europe.
 Cornell UP 2007.